cjauvin/little_pger/README.md

 select(cur, 'book', where={('n_pages', '<='): 200})
 ```

-Until now we have assumed `*` selection, but the `what` keyword allows more
+Until now we have assumed `*` selection, but the `what` keyword allows
-flexibility:
+for more flexibility:

 ```python
 select(cur, 'book', what={'*':1, 'title is not null': 'has_title'})